The Human Truth Foundation

 Health:

 Egypt does relatively well in encouraging good health, compared to many other countries.
-Egypt comes in the best 20 when it comes to its suicide rate34 (the best in Africa) and in its alcohol consumption rate35.
-It does better than average in its food aid and health contributions and WHO compliance36 and in its immunizations take-up37.
-Egypt still has work to do.
-Egypt does worse than average for its adolescent birth rate23 (still low for Africa), its fertility rate14 (still low for Africa), its average life expectancy11 (still good for Africa) and in its smoking rate38 (amongst the worst in Africa).
-The number of overweight adults has increased by 14% over the last 40 years.
+Egypt comes in the best 20 when it comes to its suicide rate33 (the best in Africa) and in its alcohol consumption rate34.
+It does better than average for its food aid and health contributions and WHO compliance35 and in its immunizations take-up36.
+But, things could still be better.
+Egypt does worse than average in its adolescent birth rate37 (still low for Africa), its average life expectancy11 (still high for Africa), its smoking rate38 (one of the worst in Africa) and in its fertility rate14 (still low for Africa).
+The prevalence of overweight adults has increased by 14% during the past 40 years.
+Life expectancy in Egypt improved by +7.2yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
+Egypt's peak fertility rate was 6.79 in 1960.

 Years11